asokolsky/asokolsky.github.io/ham/index.md

 * if the antenna falls, no part of it can come closer than 10 feet to the power wires.
-* the antenna could contact high-voltage power lines.
+* the antenna could NOT contact high-voltage power lines.
 * Local electrical codes establish the proper grounding techniques for amateur radio towers and antennas.
 A lightning arrester should be installed in a coaxial feed line mounted on a grounded panel near where feed lines enter the building.
 * For all external ground rods or earth connections, you must consider a high current situation from a lightning strike.
 Therefore, you should bond them together with heavy wire or conductive strap that can handle high current.
 * When installing grounding conductors used for lightning protection, sharp bends must be avoided.
 Remember that lightning takes a straight path to ground, so you want your ground to be straight and direct.